waelkarman/bunch-linux-metalayer/README.md

 ![alt text](https://github.com/waelkarman/bunch-linux-manifests/blob/master/miscellaneous/sensorappcommunication.png?raw=true)

-The *sensor-app* allows the users to check the status of the sensors and to control it directly from the GUI.
+Similar to any advanced embedded device like an infotainment, a dashboard and so forth the *sensor-app* allows the users to check the status of the supported sensors and to control it directly from the GUI.

 The app is developed in Qt, while the services are implemented in Python and C++.
 The Python services rely on the pi-blaster and raspi-gpio libraries, while the C++ services utilize a custom library that directly writes to the SYS filesystem of the operating system, corresponding to the following operations:
 > echo [numGPIO] \> /sys/class/gpio/export<br/>